Q. What is a Histotechnician/Histotechnologist?

 A. Histotechnicians prepare human, animal and plant tissue to be examined by a pathologist.

-A. The program starts in August of each year.
-The deadline for applications is May 1st.
-Applications may be accepted after the deadline date.
-However, applications accepted after the deadline date may not be considered for the upcoming program class.
+A. Discipline courses start in August of each year.
+The target review date for students is May 1st of every year.
+Milestone reviews can be requested after the target review date.
+However, late requests may not be considered for the upcoming discipline courses.

-A. To apply to the program, you must have completed or be enrolled the prerequisite courses.
+A. To request a milestone review for the program, you must have completed or be enrolled the program requirement courses.
 However, the selection of students for the program is based on the number of required general education and natural science courses completed at the time of program selection.

-A. You can apply to the program before completing these courses.
+A. Yes, you can request a milestone review before completing these courses.
 However, selection is based on the number of courses completed.
-You are encouraged to complete all of the non-program courses to increase your chances of acceptance into the program.
+You are encouraged to complete all of the non-discipline courses to increase your chances of progressing to discipline courses.

 Q. What kind of degree will I be awarded when I graduate?

 A. You will earn an Associate in Science degree in Histotechnology in approximately two years.
 This will qualify you to participate in the credentialing process offered by the State of Florida Board of Clinical Laboratory Personnel.

 Q. What are the hours of the program?

 A. The program classes are offered weekdays from approximately 6:00 p.m. till about 9:30.
 We only have one morning lab class that is offered from 9 a.m. till about Noon

 Q. Can I work while I am a student in the program?